staticbackendhq/site/content/docs/database.md

 *Make sure you plan ahead and choose your permissions carefully as they cannot be changed at this moment*.
 Once a repository is created you cannot change its permissions.

+### Operations on behalf of your users

+Pieces of your application will need to impersonate users to perform database operations.
+Think, for instance, of a daily job that processes your trial expiration.
+You might want to remove data on behalf of the expire user.

+Due to this, we have introduced `Sudo` actions that can only be called from a server-side environment.
+For example, the following database operations can be executed from a specific route using the `ROOT_TOKEN` authentication.
+Refer to the [root token page](/docs/root-token) for more detail.

 ### Create a document